adxmm/tlsmmnode/README.markdown

-You need to require node.js for using this script.
+You need to install node.js for using this script.
 Node.js is super fast and it can convert super big file.

 approximate long time is 1 MB = 1.3 seconds